scottdelly/goql/README.md

 Progress updates:

+commit ec74244c:
+- Pulls in a docker image for postgres and the entire app can be started with 'docker-compose up'
+- Connects db layer to actual db

 Commit f4fd493b:
 - Update the API to resolve graphql queries with all current types
 - adds graphiql server for auto-documentation